davidvdev/responsive-web-design-exercise/README.md

 #### Starter-Code Directory

-- Navigate to the starter-code directory
+- Navigate to the directory that contains the starter code
 - Inside we will find the following:
   - `index.html` - it is already set up for you
   - `style-main.css` - a little bit of css to get us started - it is already set up for you -